Albrodmar/Ironhack-Final-Project/README.md

 Reduce the dataset with UMAP and proceed to clustering with HDBSCAN.

-After the clustering, a csv file is generated with all the data that can be analyze using a Business Inteligent tool like [Power BI](https://powerbi.microsoft.com/es-es/) or [Tableau](https://www.tableau.com/).
+After the clustering, a csv file is generated with all the data that can be analyze using a Business Inteligent Software like [Power BI](https://powerbi.microsoft.com/es-es/) or [Tableau](https://www.tableau.com/).

 ### Folder Structure ###
 ```bash